 Dental radiographs are commonly called X-rays.
 Dentists use radiographs to find hidden dental structures, malignant or benign masses, bone loss, and cavities.

 It is possible for both tooth decay and periodontal disease to be missed during a clinical exam, and radiographic imaging of the dental and periodontal tissues is a critical segment of a thorough oral examination.
-If you can, bring copies of previous X-rays with you.

 For children under the age of 16.
 It is a simple and easy process that takes only a couple of minutes.